-The game in the park is recovering after years of poaching and human presence, with elephant, buffalo, giraffe and lion and a variety of antelope to be seen.
+The game in the park is recovering well after years of poaching and human presence, with African elephant, Cape buffalo, Masai giraffe and African lion, and a variety of antelope to be seen.

-The birdlife is genuinely phenomenal.
-Akagera is one of the best places in Africa to view papyrus swamp endemics such as the papyrus gonalek and white-winged warbler.
-There are enormous concentrations of waterbirds on the lakes: pelicans, marabou storks, goliath and purple heron, a variety of egrets and other storks and herons.
-There is an incredible number of fish eagles.
+The birdlife is phenomenal.
+Akagera is one of the best places in Africa to view papyrus swamp endemics such as the Papyrus gonalek and White-winged warbler.
+The monstrous Shoebill is present, too.
+There are enormous concentrations of waterbirds on the lakes: Pelicans, Marabou storks, Goliath and Purple heron, a variety of egrets and other storks and herons.
+There is a thriving populatio of African fish eagles.
 Akagera also contains a good range of savannah birds and raptors.

 Akagera cannot boast of high game densities at present, but the compensation is that this is a reserve you can explore for hours without encountering another soul.

-You can visit Akagera National Park on a day-trip from Kigali, the drive takes about two hours on a pretty good road, but it is preferable to overnight at Akagera Game Lodge.
+You can visit Akagera National Park on a day-trip from Kigali, the drive takes about two hours on a pretty good road, but it is preferable to overnight at one of the camps we have included in our website.
 Then you have time to explore different habitats, take a boat trip on Lake Ihema and enjoy being off the beaten track.

 If you are considering whether or not to visit Akagera National Park, we suggest you read about it in the Bradt Travel Guide to Rwanda.
 The writer is eloquent on both the park's conservation role, and its place in Rwanda's peaceful development.